Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Experiments and Evaluation

-\paragraph{Ablation Experiments} We performed an ablation study for the best model from Table~\ref{table:baseline-ranksvm-experiments} removing one of the features at a time.
-We also excluded all scores based on \vclaimtitle, \vclaimstatement and \vclaimtext.
-The results are shown in Table~\ref{table:ablation-experiments}.
 We can see that the largest drops, and therefore the most important features, are the \vclaimstatement and \vclaimtext scores, whereas without \vclaimtitle scores the model performs almost identically to the original.
-We also notice that although the NLI Score did not perform very well by itself (see the baselines in Table~\ref{table:baseline-ranksvm-experiments}), it yields a significant drop, from 0.522 to 0.475 MAP points, when it is removed, which shows its importance.
+We also notice that although the NLI Score did not perform very well by itself (see the baselines in Table~\ref{table:baseline-ranksvm-experiments}), it yields a significant drop, from 0.522 to 0.475 MAP points, when it is removed, which shows that it is indeed quite important.